|

 resists the temptation of making too much of a statement with his retro

 style.
-Compared with the best films of the silent era it depicts, The
+Compared to the best films of the silent era it depicts, The

-Artist holds its own when it comes to story and soul, with strong,
+Artist holds its own with regards to story and soul, with strong,

 attractive performances by the two leads.
 To say it is innovative or